-We aim to contribute affordable spaces within our developments to support local communities and make sure they are accessible to as many people as possible.
+For social value, we will measure and report our progress using the developments to support local communities and make sure they are accessible to as many people as possible.
 For example, we are providing 100% affordable housing in our Shepherd's Bush Market development, with no private housing.
-We are also providing affordable office space and separate spaces for community use.
+We are also providing affordable office space and separate spaces for